ayvee/summarystore/code/SummaryStore/README.md

 EXPERIMENTS
 ==============

+Experiments are defined by a combination of (dataset, query workload, decay functions):

+* Dataset: implement the StreamGenerator interface to define a new dataset.
+The code currently has implementations for a random dataset generator (using iid interarrival time and value distributions) and a generator that replays the Google trace.
+* Query workload: implement WorkloadGenerator to define a new workload.
+* Decay functions: defined inside the DataStore package.
+Most of our experiments will use RationalPowerWindowing.

 Each experiment runs in three phases:

 1. PopulateData: populate a summary store.
 Usually run multiple times, to generate several stores holding the same data with different decay functions.
-2. GenerateWorkload: generate a list of queries and their true answers (queries are binned into a specified number of age/length classes)
+2. PopulateWorkload: generate a list of queries and their true answers (queries are binned into several classes, e.g. by age/length)
-3. CompareDecayFunctions: run the generated workload against each of the stores from step 1 to build a profile, a CDF over the error distribution for each age/length class
+3. CompareDecayFunctions: run the generated workload against each of the stores from step 1 to build a profile, a CDF over the error distribution for each class
     * Run CompareDecayFunctions with -weight and -metric arguments to output an aggregate accuracy score for each decay function, i.e. a storage vs accuracy plot.
 Error profiles are cached on disk, so trying alternate weight and metric combinations (after CompareDecayFunctions has been run once) shouldn't take much time.